Amsterdam/data-processing/README.rst

     or when using zsh
     pip install -e ./[docs,test,dev/]

-Start a database server in a new terminal (required for all sub-services):
+Start a database server in a new terminal (required for all load services with current config.ini or not using an existing database):

 .. code-block:: bash

     docker-compose up -d database

-# To test the service:
-    (not ready yet)

 How to use